kfl/adventofcode_2023/notes.md

 **Parsing strategy:** List comprehensions and char matching.

 **Thoughts on the puzzle:** Graph traversal.
-In part 2 made two optimisations (1) simplify the graph so that we don't have to traverse long corridors, but can skip to the action, and (2) instead of constructing all the paths, I just keep track of the maximum length.
+In part 2, I made two optimisations compared to part 1:

+ 1. simplify the graph so that we don't have to traverse long corridors, but can skip to the action (like any good DM would do),

+ 2. instead of constructing all the paths, I just keep track of the maximum length.

 The `longestPath` function is still slower than what I would like.
 I think that the `visited` argument could/should be converted to